AllR0undEngineer/some-basic-projects/README.md

 # some-basic-projects
-this repo contains some basic projects contains html and css
+this repo contains some basic projects made with <b>html and css<b/>